larrydrysdaley/homesweethome-app/swift-luxury-app/README.md

 1. Go to your Discord server
 2. Navigate to: **Server Settings > Integrations > Webhooks**
 3. Click **"New Webhook"**
-4. Name it "Swift Luxury Homes Applications"
+4. Name it "Rental Applications"
 5. Select the channel where you want to receive applications
 6. Click **"Copy Webhook URL"**